inngest/inngest-js/etc/inngest.api.md

 // Warnings were encountered during analysis:
 //
+// src/components/InngestMiddleware.ts:261:3 - (ae-forgotten-export) The symbol "InitialRunInfo" needs to be exported by the entry point index.d.ts
+// src/components/InngestMiddleware.ts:274:5 - (ae-forgotten-export) The symbol "MiddlewareRunInput" needs to be exported by the entry point index.d.ts
+// src/components/InngestMiddleware.ts:280:5 - (ae-forgotten-export) The symbol "BlankHook" needs to be exported by the entry point index.d.ts
+// src/components/InngestMiddleware.ts:313:5 - (ae-forgotten-export) The symbol "MiddlewareRunOutput" needs to be exported by the entry point index.d.ts
+// src/components/InngestMiddleware.ts:332:5 - (ae-forgotten-export) The symbol "MiddlewareSendEventInput" needs to be exported by the entry point index.d.ts
 // src/types.ts:51:5 - (ae-forgotten-export) The symbol "failureEventErrorSchema" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)